kwonus/Quelle-Obsolete/Quelle.md

 #clear span // span = 7 `>> implies >>` #clear span

-Otherwise, when multiple segments contain the same setting, the last setting in the list is preserved.
+Otherwise, when multiple clauses contain the same setting, the last setting in the list is preserved.
 Example:

 md`>> implies >>` set format = text